All students at MGS undertake a programme of Careers Education from Year 7-13

 The range of careers activities delivered at MGS is also detailed in our Careers and Work Related Learning Policy.

-Maidstone Grammar School has held the Quality in Careers Standard national quality award since 2012, successfully gaining re-accreditation in 2015 and 2018, and will be undergoing reassessment for this award in summer 2023.
+Maidstone Grammar School has held the Quality in Careers Standard national quality award since 2012, successfully gaining re-accreditation in 2015, 2018 and July 2023.